Kotlin/anko/README.md

 }
 ```

-Also, as written in the previous chapter, Koan toasts and dialogs are always executed in main thread, so there's no need in `uiThread {}`:
+Also, as mentioned above, Koan toasts and dialogs are always executed in main thread, so there's no need in `uiThread {}`:

 ```kotlin
 async {